slackwing/feathers/03 - L Diagrams/whiteboard.md

 - Emotions are the shadows of lower-level facts about the world.
 - Elusiveness of a fact contributes to fear (of non-communicatability), which manifests different strategies according to personality.
-- What I call "fact" is a "subjective fact," which seems like an oxymoron, but it's my belief that we think in terms of "facts," not "maybes."
-Even when we don't consider something an "objective fact," we put ourselves in a subjunctive world—"Suppose it _were_ so..."—in which it _is_ an "objective fact."
+- What I call "fact" is a "subjective fact," which seems like an oxymoron, but it's my belief that we almost always think in terms of facts, not "maybes."
+Even when we don't consider something an "objective fact," we put ourselves in a subjunctive world supposing it _were_.
+I'd like to take the risk of calling all thoughts "facts" for the possible benefit of drawing discussions closer to the way we truly think.